malber/scrum-workshop/workshop/furnish-my-house/README.md

 - Dining room: http://kitchenplanner.ikea.com/JP/UI/Pages/VPUI.htm?Lang=en-GB&LoadDesign=0c34ffef707c4b9d88a8f7e227bf8751&UIContext=Kitchen&IsSharedDesign=1

 ## The roles
+### Main stakeholder
+I usually play this role.
+I am available to the PO for clarifications, for directions and for open feedback (also during demos).

 ### Product Owner
 - Writes, removes, add cards to product backlog
 - Cannot do the above for sprint backlog by his initiative